AWiseAd/LedFlash/README.md

 .flash (with timer) - flash led (for x seconds, for period set)

 .period - set flash period (default = 200ms)

+.update - update the LED status (call frequently, once in a loop)